binary64/dotfiles/readme.md

 5. It will reboot automatically to a non-graphical terminal.
 Login as root / 123
 6. `nixos-rebuild boot --flake /etc/nixos && reboot`
 7. It will reboot into a graphical user interface.
 Login as user / 123

+## Features

+* NixOS System with Flakes
+* ZFS
+* Supports multiple machines
+* Podman
+* Gnome
+* Alacritty

+## To do list

+* Hyprland
+* neovim
+* Script that runs on boot, does a nixos-rebuild only if noone has yet logged in.
+* CICD (GHA) that checks syntax, and then builds an iso
+* Desktop notification when a new build is available (with a green pipeline)
+* Nvidia stuff
+* Newer kernel
+* Use the newer nixos-install script, as the old one deprecates soon in 25.05